ImpressiveTaste/avr16eb32-stepper-drive-mplab-mcc/README.md

 - Enable CCL: Enabled

-*For LUT0* -Connect the LUT as above, and edit the LUT configurations.
+*For LUT0* - Connect the LUT as above, and edit the LUT configurations.

 ![LUT EDIT](./images/lut01.png)